 Social media sites are a great place to look for new ideas and current education trends.
 I have outlined below how teachers can use a few different social media sites to enhance their teaching practice.

 Many teaching blogs have Facebook Pages that you can follow.
 These teachers share content related to their audience i.e Math bloggers share math ideas.
 Even better than Facebook Pages are Facebook Groups.
 These groups are usually created around a grade level or subject area.
-Within these groups is a wealth of knowledge and resources from other educators.
-If you teach Grades 6 to 12 English Language Arts please join the #2ndaryELA Facebook Group.
-This growing group has over 3000 members who share their ideas and resources daily.
+Within these groups are a wealth of knowledge and resources from other educators.
 Follow 2 Peas and a Dog on Facebook.

-Bloglovin'.
-Bloglovin' is a website that allows you to find and read blogs in a variety of categories.
+Many teachers write quality blogs these days.
+They are a great source of inspiration and new ideas for teachers to use in their own classrooms.
+You can find a variety of blogs in the Education category on Bloglovin‘.
+Bloglovin’ is a website that allows you to find and read blogs in a variety of categories.
 I use it to follow my favourite blogs and get email notifications when they write a new post.
-Another great place to look for teaching blogs is the Middle School Blog Log.
-Blogs are categorized by subject area.
-This is a good starting place to find your favourite teacher blogs.
-Follow 2 Peas and a Dog on Bloglovin'.
+Follow 2 Peas and a Dog on Bloglovin’.

 Twitter is a great place to stay current with education news and ideas.
 Start by searching for popular education hashtags related to your subject areas.
 Then look at the content people are Tweeting about.
 If you enjoy the content of those Tweeters, then follow their accounts.
 Another great way to interact with teachers on Twitter is through taking part in a Twitter chat.
 Many different Twitter chats run weekly and are usually open to new participants.
 New to Twitter chats?
 Check out this quick video to see how easy they are to use.
 If you think a Tweet is interesting you can hit the Retweet button, and it will get sent out on your personal Twitter feed.
 Every Tuesday night, July through May join the #2ndaryELA Twitter chat from 8:00 pm to 8:30 pm EST. The next time you are on Twitter look at these hashtags to find great content and professional learning: #2ndaryELA, #edchat #educhat, #ntchat, #teacheredchat, #elemchat, #spedchat, #DI4ALL, #GoogleEdu, #edtech, #21stedchat.
 This blog post has a great Twitter chat organizer to help you keep track of your chats.
 Follow 2 Peas and a Dog on Twitter.